Jwindler/AutoHiC/README.md

 ```

 > Note: Either GPU or CPU can be installed according to the above steps, and the program will automatically identify the running configuration and environment.
+>
+> If you want to use GPU, please install [CUDA-11.3](https://developer.nvidia.com/cuda-11.3.0-download-archive) and [cuDNN-8.2](https://developer.nvidia.com/rdp/cudnn-archive) before.

 ​

 ### Docker